 A double-blind, placebo-controlled, cross-over study was carried out in 25 middle-aged men to test the effects that guar gum had on glucose and lipid metabolism, and blood pressure.
 The study found that taking 10 grams of guar gum with a meal reduces systolic and diastolic blood pressure in people with high blood pressure.
 These findings support the role of guar gum in the treatment of metabolic syndrome and insulin resistance.
-Another study in 40 overweight men confirmed that guar gum reduces hypertension.
-The study suggests that the findings support guar gum as a viable alternative to pharmacological treatment in hypertension .
-Another A double-blind, placebo-controlled guar gum trial was carried out in 17 men with diabetes.
+Another study of 40 overweight men confirmed that guar gum reduces hypertension.
+The study suggests that the findings support guar gum as a viable alternative to pharmacological treatment for hypertension .
+Another double-blind, placebo-controlled guar gum trial was carried out on 17 men with diabetes.
 The study found a reduction in diastolic blood pressure and serum cholesterol concentration.
-These observed changes associated with guar gum supplementation suggest that guar gum may reduce risk for cardiovascular events in diabetic patients .
+These observed changes associated with guar gum supplementation suggest that guar gum may reduce the risk for cardiovascular events in diabetic patients .

 Of note, research suggests that another soluble fiber, psyllium husk (which has also erroneously been maligned) may be more effective for reducing blood pressure than guar gum .

 Irritable bowel syndrome (IBS).